cbail/textnets/README.md

 # Getting Started

 To begin using the textnets package, you'll need to install the current version of the package from github.
-You'll also need the devtools package installed

 ```r
 install.packages("devtools")